IconicGIT/Separaty_Engine/README.md

 - **Transformation and Game Object hierarchy**

-We have implemented the transforms and the game object hierarchy as requested in this Assignment, always trying to respect the parents and the childs since we believe that it is an important part to take into account when we talk about game objects.
+We have implemented the transforms and the game object hierarchy as requested in this Assignment, always trying to respect the parents and the childs since we believe that it is an important part to take into account when we talk about the transform of a game objects.

-We are also in the process of implementing an option to do Drag and Drop in the hierarchy itself, so that objects can be placed as parts and children of others directly from there.
+We are also in the process of implementing an option to do Drag and Drop the names of the game objects the hierarchy itself, in order to be able to place objects as parents/children of other objects directly from there.

 - **Custom file format**

 Still in progress.

-- Game viewport & editor viewport
+- **Game viewport & editor viewport**

 We have implemented a camera switch between the engine editor camera and the camera known as the game camera.